Craig M. Crews: Education and training

 Crews graduated from the University of Virginia in 1986 with a bachelor's degree in chemistry, after which he performed research at the University of Tübingen as a German Academic Exchange Service (DAAD) Fellow.
-As a graduate student in the laboratory of Raymond Erikson at Harvard University, Crews purified and cloned the MAP kinase kinase MEK1, a key kinase that controls cell growth.
-He subsequently worked in the research group of Stuart Schreiber as a Cancer Research Institute Fellow before joining the faculty of Yale University as an assistant professor in Molecular, Cellular, and Developmental Biology in 1995.
+As a graduate student in the laboratory of Raymond Erikson at Harvard University, Crews was the first to purify and clone the MAP kinase kinase MEK1, a key signaling molecule controlling cancer-driving cellular processes including proliferation and survival.
+Targeting MEK1 for the treatment of cancer has since been pursued by several biotechnology companies.

+He subsequently worked in the research group of Stuart Schreiber as a Cancer Research Institute Fellow.